844196/memo.vim/README.md

 ```

 ## License
-Do What The F*ck You Want To Public Licens Version 2 (WTFPL-2.0)
+Do What The F*ck You Want To Public License Version 2 (WTFPL-2.0)